tdwg/bdq/tg2/_review/index.md

 [**BDQ Tests Quick Reference Guide**](docs/terms/bdqtest/index.md)

-### 3.2 Normative Guidance Documents (non-normative)
+### 3.2 Guides (non-normative)

+**Note:** This section in this document is non-normative, however, the documents linked to here contain substantal normative content.

-These documents provide overviews and normative guidance of the subjects they cover.
-The details of the individual terms are provided in the corresponding term list documents.
+These two documents provide overviews and normative guidance of the subjects they cover.
+The details of the individual terms in each vocabulary are provided in the corresponding term list documents.

 - [**BDQ Tests: Concepts and Use**](docs/guide/bdqtest/index.md) - Normative guidance and overview of the Tests.
 - [**Fitness For Use Framework Ontology: Concepts and Use**](docs/guide/bdqffdq/index.md) - Normative guidance and overview of the Fitness For Use Framework.

-### 3.3 Guides (non-normative)

-The Guides are explanatory documents targeting particular perspectives on the standard for particular audiences.
+These Guides are explanatory documents including some normative guidance targeting particular perspectives on the standard for particular audiences.

 - [**BDQ User's Guide**](docs/guide/users/index.md) - The User's Guide provides guidance for interpreting Test results.
 - [**BDQ Implementer's Guide**](docs/guide/implementers/index.md) - The Implementer's Guide provides normative and explanatory guidance for implementing the Tests in software.
 - [**Guide to Marking and Identifying Synthetic and Modified Data**](docs/guide/synthetic/index.md) - The Guide to Marking and Identifying Synthetic and Modified Data provides normative and explanatory guidance for marking Test evaluation data as synthetic or modified.

-### 3.4 Vocabularies (non-normative)
+### 3.3 Vocabularies (non-normative)

+**Note:** This section in this document is non-normative, however, the documents linked to here contain normative content.

-#### 3.4.1 Foundational Vocabularies (non-normative)
+#### 3.3.1 Foundational Vocabularies (non-normative)

 The Foundational Vocabularies cover the two main parts of the standard - the practical (the Tests) and the theoretical (the Framework).

+* The Fittnes For Use Framework Ontology (bdqffdq:)
   - [**Fitness For Use Framework Ontology List of Terms (bdqffdq:)**](docs/list/bdqffdq/index.md) - The definitions of terms in the bdqffdq: vocabulary.
   - [**Fitness For Use Framework Ontology Vocabulary Extension**](docs/extension/bdqffdq/index.md) - The axioms that extend the logic of the basic the bdqffdq: vocabulary.
+* The Tests (bdqtest:)
 - [**BDQ Tests and Assertions List of Terms (bdqtest:)**](docs/list/bdqtest/index.md) - The complete list of terms that define the BDQ Tests.

-#### 3.4.2 Supporting Vocabularies (non-normative)
+#### 3.3.2 Supporting Vocabularies (non-normative)

 The Supporting Vocabularies are controlled vocabularies used in the technical definitions of the Tests.